About the Harbourfront Canoe & Kayak Centre

 - Zambian Aids Centre

-- World Vision Ongoing Sponsored Child (BBQ Donations)
+- World Vision Ongoing Sponsored Child

 While paddling within the 13 Toronto Islands it is common to spot the following: Great Blue Herons, Green Herons, Painted Turtles, Trumpeter Swans, Mute Swans, Belted Kingfishers, Red Winged Blackbirds, Beavers, Minks, Muskrats, Great Egrets, Racoons, Black-Crowned Night Herons, and Double-Crested Cormorants.
 (See more details)